Erich Lessing’s documentation of the 1956 Hungarian Revolution offers an unparalleled insight into the realities of the revolt

 Having taught photography in Arles, at the Venice Biennale, at the Salzburg Summer Academy and the University of Applied Arts in Vienna, Erich Lessing has been honored with numerous international awards.
 Awards include the Art Directors’ Club Award for his work during the Hungarian Revolution in 1956 and the Prix Nadar for his book The Voyages of Ulysses in 1966.

 In 2013, Lessing received the Austrian Cross of Honour for Science and Art, First Class.
 This award was bestowed by the Republic of Austria in recognition of his lifetime achievements.
-He is a member of UNESCO’s International Commission of Museums (ICOM).
+He was a member of UNESCO’s International Commission of Museums (ICOM).

 The Erich Lessing Kunst & Kulturarchiv, his archive and photo agency based in Vienna, organizes and licenses his photographic collection of more than 40.000 images and works closely with a network of international distribution agents.
 The collection covers a wide range of subjects such as religion and history, landscapes, historical portraits, music, fine art, and archeology.
-In 2012, Lessing opened a photo gallery in the heart of Vienna, where he showcases his work.
+In 2012, Lessing opened a photo gallery in the heart of Vienna, where he showcased his work.